Skip to main content

 Review Process

-1. Check transaction history for actual times
+1. Check transaction history for actual delivery times

 2. Compare to configured lead times